 It’s a good idea to go over your policy each year and see what it covers and how much you could get.
 In no-fault states, the best way to protect yourself is to purchase enough coverage to handle most accident costs. $100,000 in coverage will handle many accidents, though perhaps not truck accidents.

-Can I Sue the Driver Directly If They Don’t Have Insurance?
+Can I Sue the Driver of A Commercial Truck Directly If They Don’t Have Insurance?

 It’s possible, but you may not be able to get much money from your lawsuit.
 This is the reason insurance exists.
 Most people do not have the money to pay for someone else’s injuries out of pocket.